BranniganLab/blobulator/VMD_scripts/README.md

 **A VMD application for blobulation needs**

 This tool is a visualization tool for Blobulator.
 Blobulator tracks amino acid sequences of proteins to determine hydrophobicity.
-If a section of an amino acid chain is hydrophobic, and longer than the threshold, it is considered a h blob.
-If a section of an amino acid chain is hydrophilic, and longer than the threshold, it is considered a p blob.
-All other sections are too short and are categorized as s blobs.
+If a stretch in the amino acid chain is hydrophobic, and longer than the threshold, it is considered a h blob.
+If a stretch in the amino acid chain is non-hydrophobic, and longer than the threshold, it is considered a p blob.
+All other stretches are too short and are categorized as s blobs.

 ## How to use VMD Blobulation: